Erudika/erudika.github.io/source/_posts/backend-frameworks-usergrid-loopback-para-baasbox-deployd-telepat.md

 img: img2.jpg
 ---

-Let's have a look at some modern open source backend frameworks that are available today.
-These frameworks act as your server-side component of your website or app.
+Let's have a look at and compare some modern open source backend frameworks that are available today.
+These frameworks handle the server-side operations of your website or app.
 Developers use them to build and iterate on products faster than ever before by focusing on the "fun" part - the frontend (client-side).
+This blog post will be a comparison between open source frameworks only and does not aim to cover all backend services on the market.

 <!-- more -->